 Icing pens & edible glitter to decorate

 2 heart shape cooking cutters (one large one small)

 1. Sieve the flour into a bowl, add the butter & rub the mixture until it resembles breadcrumbs.

 2. Add the sugar & mix until a soft dough consistency is formed.
 Transfer the dough to a food bag & leave in the fridge for 1 hour.

 3. To prepare the middle of the cookie, place the unwrapped boiled sweets into a food bag &

 bash crush the sweets with a rolling pin.
 To prevent the bag from splitting fold it over several times.
 (Minnie had great fun bashing the sweets, although needed a little help as they took some force to break.)

-3. Roll out onto a floured surface & cut the hearts out with the cookie cutters, keeping the smaller heart cutouts for later.
+3. Roll out the chilled dough onto a floured surface & cut the hearts out with the cookie cutters, keeping the smaller heart cut-outs for later.
 Transfer all the cookies to the baking tray.
 (We wrapped our baking tray in foil & greased with a little butter to prevent the sweets from sticking to the base.)

-4. Once all the hearts are on the baking tray it's time to add the sweets (a very exciting moment in our household)!
+4. Once all the hearts are on the baking tray it's time to add the sweets.
 Sprinkle the crushed sweets into the centre cut-out, taking care not to spill too many onto the cookie.
 If you wish to make hanging cookies, just add a hole to the top of the cookie before you add the crushed sweets, & add ribbon once cooked.

 5. Bake for 10-15mins at 180˚C/350˚F until the cookies are golden & the sweets have melted.
 Remove from the oven & leave to cool in the baking tray.

 6. Once the sweets have set in the centre of the cookies, carefully remove them from the tray & leave to cool on a wire rack.

-Check out the gorgeous stained glass effect when a light is shone through.
+Check out the gorgeous stained glass effect when the light shines through.